Berenberg Bank

 Berenberg Bank is active in investment banking, particularly pan-European equity research, brokerage and equity capital markets transactions, in addition to private banking for wealthy customers, asset management and corporate banking.
 Since the 1876, the company has increasingly focused on investment banking.
 Berenberg Bank has around 1,670 employees; in addition to its headquarters in Hamburg, it has significant presences in London, Frankfurt and New York City, and 16 further offices in Europe and the Americas.
 After years of expanding its activities in London, which is now home to its second largest office with a staff of around 500 and seat of most of its investment banking activities, Berenberg Bank has recently focused on expanding in the United States and Asia.

 The bank is organized as a limited partnership with personally liable partners, and is noted for its conservative business strategy.
 After the 2008 financial crisis, the bank has expanded rapidly.
 The former senior partner and head of the bank Hans-Walter Peters was also president of the Association of German Banks from 2016 to 2021, having succeeded Deutsche Bank CEO Jürgen Fitschen.
 In 2018 Berenberg Bank, in line with its increasing focus on investment banking, sold its Swiss private banking subsidiary Berenberg Bank (Schweiz) AG to a group of investors; the Swiss company became known as Bergos.

-Today the bank is run by three managing partners: Hendrik Riehmer, David Mortlock, and Christian Kühn.
+From 2021 to 2026, the bank was run by the managing partners Hendrik Riehmer, David Mortlock, and Christian Kühn.
+In June 2026, the BaFin ordered their removal after indications of possible corporate‑governance violations emerged during the audit of the 2025 financial statements.
+BaFin suspended their powers on 19 June 2026 and appointed two special commissioners, Hans‑Walter Peters and Michael Horf, to assume management responsibilities.